Byzantine Robust Cooperative Multi-Agent Reinforcement Learning as a Bayesian Game

 The robustness towards action perturbations in both single and multi-agent RL has gained prominence since the pioneering works of \citep{tessler2019actionrobustmannor, li2019M3DDPG}.
 Action uncertainties, formulated as a type of adversarial attack known as \emph{adversarial policy} \citep{gleave2019iclr2020advpolicy, wu2021usenix, guo2021icml2021}, or \emph{non-oblivious adversary} \citep{dinh2023nonoblivious}, represent a pragmatic and destructive form of attack that is challenging to counter.
 In line with these works, we propose a practical threat model with certain assumptions on attackers and defenders.

-\begin{assumption}[Attacker's capability and limitations] \emph{At the onset of an episode, the attacker can select $\theta$ and \emph{arbitrarily} manipulate the actions of agents assigned $\theta_i=1$.
-Within an episode, $\theta$ cannot be altered and we assume there is only one attacker (\ie, $\sum_{i \in \mathcal{N}} \theta_i \leq 1$).} \end{assumption}
+\begin{assumption}[Attacker's capability and limitations] \emph{At the onset of an episode, the attacker can select $\theta$ and \emph{arbitrarily} manipulate the actions of agents with type $\theta^i=1$.
+Within an episode, the type cannot be altered and we assume there is only one attacker.} \end{assumption}

 Our main focus in this paper is to model action uncertainties of unknown agents in c-MARL as \emph{types} shaped by nature and to advance corresponding solution concept.
 In line with \citep{li2019M3DDPG}, we assume one agent is vulnerable to action perturbations in each episode.
 In real-world, the type space can be more complicated, potentially involving adversaries controlling multiple agents \citep{nisioti2021romq}, perturbing actions intermittently \citep{lin2017tactics}, or featuring a non-binary type space \citep{xie2022robustMDP2}.
 These variations can be viewed as straightforward extensions of our work.